 - Future medical expenses

-- Lost wages
+- Lost wages and earnings

 - Pain and suffering

 The train company and its insurer will work hard to downplay the seriousness of your accident and resulting injuries.
 Our San Antonio train accident attorneys will be there to fight for a top result at every turn.
 We’ll carefully investigate your crash, work with trusted experts, and build a strong case that forces meaningful negotiations.

 How Can Shared Fault Affect My Train Accident Lawsuit in Texas?